AnalyticsAutomated/analytics_automated/docs/index.rst

 Data Science.
 You can however use it to convert any code in to a web service.

-Another way to look at it is that it turns your data analysis pipelines in to RESTful web services for the purposes making your models part of your SOA
+Another way to look at it is that it turns your data analysis pipelines in to RESTful web services for the purposes making your models part of your SOA.

+And yet another way to look at this is a method for converting Python-Celery jobs in to web services

 .. toctree::
     :maxdepth: 2